 In both uplink and downlink, XR-Awareness contributes to optimizations of gNB radio resource scheduling and relies at least on the notions of PDU Set and Data Burst (see TR 23.700-60 [9]): a PDU Set is composed of one or more PDUs carrying the payload of one unit of information generated at the application level (e.g. a frame or video slice), while a Data Burst is a set of data PDUs generated and sent by the application in a short period of time.

 NOTE: A Data Burst can be composed of multiple PDUs belonging to one or multiple PDU Sets.
+During a Data Burst, periods of data transmission inactivity should not be assumed.
+Although the duration of Data Bursts may vary, it can be assumed that it stays within the same order of magnitude.
+Also, the arrival time of the first packet of a data burst cannot be provided by 5GC.

-The following information may be provided by the CN to RAN (see TR 23.700-60 [9]) to assist the handling of QoS flows and PDUs:
+The following information may be provided to RAN per QoS flow (see TR 23.700-60 [9]):

-- Semi-static information for both UL and DL provided via control plane (NGAP):
+- Semi-static information for both UL and DL::

-- Periodicity for UL and DL traffic of the QoS Flow via TSCAI/TSCAC;
+- Periodicity for UL and DL traffic of the QoS Flow provided via TSCAI/TSCAC;

-- Traffic jitter information (e.g. jitter range) associated with each periodicity of the QoS flow;
+- Traffic jitter information (e.g. jitter range) associated with each periodicity of the QoS flow provided via TSCAI/TSCAC;

-Editor's Note: the applicability of the jitter information to UL is FFS.

-- PDU Set QoS parameters:
+- PDU Set QoS parameters of the QoS flow (i.e. applicable to all PDU sets of the QoS flow) provided by the SMF via NGAP:

-- PDU Set Error Rate (PSER): defines an upper bound for the rate of PDU Sets that have been processed by the sender of a link layer protocol but that are not successfully delivered by the corresponding receiver to the upper layer (see TR 23.700-60 [9]).
+- PDU Set Error Rate (PSER): defines an upper bound for a rate of non-congestion related PDU Set losses (see TR 23.700-60 [9]).

-NOTE: In this release, a PDU set is considered as successfully delivered when all PDUs of a PDU Set are delivered successfully.
+NOTE: In this release, a PDU set is considered as successfully delivered when all PDUs of a PDU Set are delivered successfully, and if the PSER is available, the usage of PSER supersedes the usage of PER.

 - PDU Set Delay Budget (PSDB): time between reception of the first PDU and the successful delivery of the last arrived PDU of a PDU Set (see TR 23.700-60 [9]).
 PSDB is an optional parameter.

-- PDU Set Integrated Indication (PSII) i.e. whether all PDUs are needed for the usage of PDU Set by application layer.
+- PDU Set Integrated Handling Indication (PSIHI): indicates whether all PDUs of the PDU Set are needed for the usage of PDU Set by application layer.

-- Dynamic information for DL provided by user plane (GTP-U header):
+- PDU Set Information and Identification (dynamic information for DL provided by user plane in GTP-U header):

-- PDU Set Sequence Number;
+- PDU Set Sequence Number within a PDU Set;

-- PDU Set Size in bytes;
+- PDU Set Size in bytes (FFS);

 - PDU SN within a PDU Set;

-- End PDU of the PDU Set;
+- Indication of End PDU of the PDU Set;

-- PDU Set Importance: this parameter is used to identify the importance of a PDU Set within a QoS flow.
+- PDU Set Importance (PSI): identifies the relative importance of a PDU Set compared to other PDU Sets within a QoS Flow.
 RAN may use it for PDU Set level packet discarding in presence of congestion;

 - End of Data Burst indication in the header of the last PDU of the Data Burst (optional).

-Editor's Note: the impacts of these latest agreements by SA2 still need to be processed by RAN2.

-For the uplink XR traffic, the UE needs to be able to identify PDU Set and Data Bursts dynamically but in-band marking over Uu of PDUs is not needed.
+For the uplink XR traffic, the UE needs to be able to identify PDU Set and Data Bursts dynamically, including PSI, but in-band marking over Uu of PDUs is not needed.

-When a certain number of PDUs of a PDU Set are known to be required by the application layer to use the corresponding unit of information (for instance due to the absence or limitations of error concealment techniques, see TR 26.926 [6]), as soon as the number of PDUs known to be lost exceeds this number, the remaining PDUs of that PDU Set are no longer needed by the application and may be subject to discard operation (see subclause 5.3.2).
+When the PSIHI is set for a PDU set, as soon as one PDU is known to be lost, the remaining PDUs of that PDU Set can be considered as no longer needed by the application and may be subject to discard operation (see subclause 5.3.2).

 NOTE 1: This depends on the application and it cannot always be assumed that the remaining PDUs are not useful and can safely be discarded.